I Love a Piano

 "I Love a Piano" is a popular song with words and music by Irving Berlin.
-It was copyrighted on December 9, 1920 and introduced in the Broadway musical revue Stop!
+It was copyrighted on December 9, 1920, and introduced in the Broadway musical revue Stop!
 Look!
 Listen! when it was performed by Harry Fox and the ensemble.
-The song was given a tremendous boost in the show as the set for it consisted of an enormous keyboard running completely across the stage.
+The song received a tremendous boost in the show because the set consisted of an enormous keyboard running completely across the stage.
 In front of this were six pianos with six pianists playing the tune.
 Irving Berlin always regarded the song as one of his best efforts.